laksh-bhat/mlstorm/README.md

    The arguments to the topology is described below:
-   1. <directory> The folder containing containing feature vectors (We use BPTI dataset for our experiments.
-The spout  implementation - spout.mddb.MddbFeatureExtractorSpout - is responsible to feed the topology with the feature vectors.
-Look at res/features_o.txt for an example dataset.
-If you want access to the bpti dataset, contact lbhat1@jhu.edu or yanif@jhu.edu)
+   1. <directory> The folder containing containing feature vectors
    2. <no of workers> total no. of nodes to run the topology on.
    3. <k> the number of clusters
    4. <parallelism> the number of threads per bolt